Luca Gentili (footballer, born 1986)

 Luca Gentili (born 22 May 1986) is an Italian footballer who plays for Serie D club Fossombrone.

 Biography

 Born in Fano, the second largest town (by population) in the Province of Pesaro and Urbino, Gentili started his career with Vis Pesaro.
-After a season with Perugia, he was loaned to Internazionale.
-He played once for Inter first team in a friendly match.
-However, Inter did not buy him and Gentili returned to Fano and played 2 Serie D seasons.
+After a season with Perugia, he was loaned to Inter Milan.
+He played once for the Inter first team in a friendly match.
+However, Inter did not buy him, and Gentili returned to Fano and played two Serie D seasons.

 In August 2007, he signed a 1-year contract with, but now as a right back.
-He only managed to play for Ancona at 2007–08 Coppa Italia Serie C.
+He only managed to play for Ancona in the 2007–08 Coppa Italia Serie C.

 In January 2008, he was signed by Valle del Giovenco.
-After the club promoted to Lega Pro Prima Divisione, he was released.
+After the club was promoted to Lega Pro Prima Divisione, he was released.

-In 2009–10 season, he played for Serie D side Real Montecchio and in next season left for Fossombrone after Montecchio relegated.
-Both clubs were located inside the Province of Pesaro and Urbino.
+In the 2009–10 season, he played for Serie D side Real Montecchio, and in the next season, he left for Fossombrone after Montecchio was relegated.
+Both clubs were located in the Province of Pesaro and Urbino.